-In addition, an other-than-temporary impairment is deemed to have occurred when there is an adverse change in the expected cash flows (principal or interest) to be received and the fair value of the security is less than its carrying amount.
+In addition, an OTTI is deemed to have occurred when there is an adverse change in the expected cash flows (principal or interest) to be received and the fair value of the security is less than its carrying amount.
 In determining whether an adverse change in cash flows occurred, the present value of the remaining cash flows, as estimated at the initial transaction date (or the last date previously revised), is compared to the present value of the expected cash flows at the current reporting date.
 The estimated cash flows reflect those a "market participant" would use and are discounted at a rate equal to the current yield used to accrete interest income.
-These adjustments are reflected in the Company's Consolidated Statements of Operations as Other loss on Mortgage-backed securities and other securities.
+The OTTI is recorded in the Company's Consolidated Statements of Operations as Other loss on securities.